 We also discuss why it is important to track it and the underlying reasons behind a high churn rate.

-Monthly Customer Churn Rate by ARPA & MRR Bands
+- Monthly Customer Churn Rate by ARPA & ARR Bands

-The chart below shows the median customer churn by a company’s average revenue per account (ARPA) per month.
+The chart below shows churn benchmarks by a company’s average revenue per account (ARPA) range.

 As a reminder, ARPA is the average revenue per account i.e. average MRR across all your customers.
 It is also known as ARPU or APRC.
 You can find your ARPA within your ChartMogul Dashboard.